Schepp/schepp.dev/posts/ad-integration-in-2020.md

 </div>
 ```

-The above enables us to have `<script>` elements in our code and even `document.write` and it is easily combined with an Intersection Observer for a lazy approach.
+The above snippet enables us to have `<script>` elements in our code and even `document.write` and it is easily combined with an Intersection Observer for a lazy load approach.
 On top of it all, since we do not need to dynamically open `<xmp>`sections anymore, Firefox stops complaining about the unbalanced DOM tree.

-One thing I did not account for, though, is that externally loaded scripts can also contain `document.write`.
-Those document.writes won't be catched by our Contextual Fragment, as these scripts are only loaded and executed after we injected and executed our initial code block.
-External scripts doing document.writes do not happen very often, but often enough.
+One thing we did not account for, though, is that externally loaded scripts can also contain `document.write`.
+Those document.writes won't be caught by our Contextual Fragment, as these scripts are only loaded and executed after we injected and executed our initial code block.
+External scripts doing document.writes do not happen very often, but unfortunately often enough to consider them.
 Since we really liked what we saw, we didn't want to give up.
-So we rolled up our sleeves and went ahead to patch `document.write`.
+We rolled up our sleeves and went ahead to patch `document.write`.

-I wanted to change `document.write` into something that would catch the output that was supposed to be written into the DOM, then I wanted to create another Contextual Fragment, which I would finally append right after the script calling it.
+We wanted to change `document.write` into something that would catch the output that was supposed to be written into the DOM, then I wanted to create another Contextual Fragment, which I would finally append right after the script calling it.
 Here is how that came together:

 ```js
   (() => {